Greek Fire (band): Lost/Broken/Found (2012–present)

 James Gunn, a St. Louis native, planned to feature the band in the soundtrack to Guardians of the Galaxy, but ultimately decided to stay with a mix of 1970's music.

 In September 2014, "Top Of The World" was featured in a commercial spot for Disney's Big Hero 6, while "A Real Life" was featured in a November episode of The Bold and the Beautiful.

-After Sneed parted ways with Story of the Year, Ryan Phillips also left Greek Fire.
-Chris Hobbs from Cavo has replaced him on at least a touring basis.